 It’s hard to be successful doing something you dislike.
-You might be able to “fake it” for awhile, but it will cathc up to you eventually.
+You might be able to “fake it” for a while, but it will catch up to you eventually.
 If you aren’t passionate about what you do, you are likely to lose motivation.
 If you don’t like the product you’re selling, the information you are writing about, or the client work you are doing, work can seem like drudgery.
 Your passions and interests may not be conducive to a WAHM business, but if you are really honest with yourself, you can probably find something that interests you that would make a fulfilling business venture.

 4. Be decisive

-One of the pitfalls that can happen with WAHMs is distraction.
+One of the pitfalls that can happen with WAHMs is a distraction.
 Another pitfall is uncertainty.
 If you aren’t sure that you want to do this particular business or even whether or not you want to work from home, then decide before venturing into business.
 You can research and ask before deciding, but it can be a mistake to do things halfway (such as starting a website but having no idea how to promote or update it).

 5. Keep it personal

 One of the things that business customers sometimes complain about is that they can’t seem to talk to a “live human” in customer service.
 If you are courteous and take the time to answer people’s concerns, it ups your chance for success.
 Tools like Skype and Google Talk allow you the benefit of chatting with people face-to-face even when you are oceans apart.
 Go the extra mile and stay connected with your customers and clients.
-Not only will it help you benefit in business, it will lend to having more pride in what you do.
+Not only will it help you benefit in business, but it will also lend to having more pride in what you do.